Living in Mexico Is Different! 9 Tips To Help You Out!

 So here are 8 ways that I can help you integrate into Mexican society a bit faster.

-Lunch Is Not At Noon
+Lunch Is NOT At Noon

 In a traditional sense for Mexicans, Lunch is the main meal of the day.
 And it is usually taken between 2 pm and 4 pm.
 Lunch is leisurely taken, not rushed, and then most people go back to work or school till around 8 pm.
 Dinner in a Mexican home is usually around 9 pm and somewhat lighter in fare.